Application & Process

 The focus on performing arts programming must be reflected in the organization’s mission statement.
 The organization must be Erie County, NY based and physically headquartered in WNY.
 The total 501(c)(3) must be dedicated principally to performance, and/or presentation of performing arts programming.
 Additionally, all other Cullen eligibility requirements and criteria must be met.

-Cullen’s Performing Arts “Action Grant” enables past performing arts grantees (since 2015) to apply for up to $7,500 through a streamlined, one-step application process (i.e. no LOI).
+Cullen’s Performing Arts “Action Grant” enables past performing arts grantees (since 2015) to apply for up to $10,000 through a streamlined, one-step application process (i.e. no LOI).
 Applications are accepted on a rolling basis and will be processed within six (6) weeks of receipt; requests can be made for one to three years of funding; and fund disbursement is expedited.
 All other Cullen eligibility requirements and criteria must be met.
-Applicants may not have an open grant with Cullen to apply and be considered for this grant.
+Applicants cannot have an open grant with Cullen to apply for/ be considered for this grant.

 Erie County is our primary geographic service area with the following exceptions:

-Cullen Foundation requires that your organization submit audited or reviewed financials prepared by a CPA as part of the Letter of Intent (LOI) and that statements are for the most recently completed fiscal year.
-Please click here for more information on types/levels of financial reviews (this link will take you to a brochure made available on the website of the American Institute of CPA's).
+It is mandatory.
+The Cullen Foundation requires that your organization submit audited or reviewed financials prepared by a CPA as part of the Letter of Intent (LOI) and that statements are for the most recently completed fiscal year.

 The only scholarships provided are through our Cullen Scholars program.
 See Cullen Scholars for more information on the program.